TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 git-credential-manager (2.0.785) != 2.6.0
 ```

-* I was surprised that querying for outdated software would automatically upgrade homebrew itself and try to migrate `git-credential-manager`, whatever that means
+I was surprised that querying for outdated software would automatically upgrade Homebrew itself and try to migrate `git-credential-manager`, whatever that means.
+It looks like I haven't updated anything since setting up my Mac.
-* asdf is several versions behind, and so is lots of other stuff.
 I clearly need to upgrade.

 ## Brew Upgrade

-* It's all gone so well so far, I'm sure it will be fine ...
+Everything's gone so well so far.
+What's the worst that could happen?

 ```
 % brew upgrade